-Low dietary iron intake has linked to decreased energy levels.
+Low dietary iron intake has been linked to decreased energy levels.
 Iron deficiency may cause chronic anemia.
 Anemia means decreased synthesis of hemoglobin protein and red blood cells.
 Hence, inadequate oxygen transport to muscle tissue.
 So, eating foods high in iron can increase your energy!

 How much iron do we need daily?